-2 1.1 INTRODUCTION
+1.1 INTRODUCTION

-- 3 FortisBC Energy Inc. (FEI or the Company) applies to the British Columbia Utilities Commission - 4 (BCUC), pursuant to sections 45 and 46 of the Utilities Commission Act (UCA), for a Certificate - 5 of Public Convenience and Necessity (CPCN) for the Pattullo Gas Line Replacement Project - 6 (PGR Project or Project) as described in this application (Application).
-FEI also applies for - 7 approval of a deferral account, entitled the "PGR Application and Development Costs", pursuant - 8 to sections 59 to 61 of the UCA, to record the costs of preparing the Application, developing the - 9 PGR Project prior to approval of this Application, and the regulatory review process. - 10 The PGR Project is needed to replace the distribution system capacity currently provided by - 11 FEI's distribution pressure gas line affixed on the Pattullo Bridge (Pattullo Gas Line), which must - be decommissioned in 2023 prior to the demolition of the Pattullo Bridge by the Province. - 13 As will be described in detail in Section 5 of the Application, the PGR Project consists of the - 14 following:
+36 37 FortisBC Energy Inc. (FEI or the Company) applies to the British Columbia Utilities Commission (BCUC), pursuant to sections 45 and 46 of the Utilities Commission Act (UCA), for a Certificate of Public Convenience and Necessity (CPCN) for the Pattullo Gas Line Replacement Project (PGR Project or Project) as described in the application dated August 31, 2020, and as amended by the evidentiary update dated December 15, 2020 (collectively, the Application).
+FEI also applies for approval of a deferral account, entitled the PGR Application and Preliminary Stage Development Costs", pursuant to sections 59 to 61 of the UCA, to record the costs of preparing the Application, developing the PGR Project prior to approval of this Application, and

+The PGR Project is needed to replace the distribution system capacity currently provided by FEI's distribution pressure gas line affixed on the Pattullo Bridge (Pattullo Gas Line), which must be decommissioned in 2023 prior to the demolition of the Pattullo Bridge by the Province.

+As will be described in detail in Section 5 of the Application, the PGR Project consists of the following: